 - a.
 By December 31, 2009, develop and implement a Stormwater Conveyance System inspection and maintenance program.
-At a minimum, the program shall include the following: - policy and procedures for the inspection and maintenance of catch basin and manhole sumps.
+At a minimum, the program shall include the - policy and procedures for the inspection and maintenance of catch basin and manhole sumps.
 Catch basin and manhole sumps should be inspected in the early spring and late fall for sediment and debris build-up.
 If sediment and debris fills greater than 50% of the sump volume, the sump should be cleaned.
-All sediment and debris removed from the catch basins and manholes shall be properly disposed of: - ii. policy and procedures for the inspection, maintenance and repair of conveyance system outfalls.
-Beginning June 30, 2008, the MS4 must inspect 20% of their outfalls.
-Beginning June 30, 2008, the MS4 must inspect 20% of their bank stability problems identified during the inspection shall be corrected in accordance with the New York Standards and Specifications for Erosion and Sediment Control:
+All sediment and debris removed from the catch basins and manholes shall be properly - policy and procedures for the inspection, maintenance and repair of conveyance system outfalls.
+Beginning June 30, 2008, the MS4 must inspect 20% of their outfalls each year and make repairs as necessary.
+All outfall protection and/or bank stability problems identified during the inspection shall be corrected in accordance with the New York Standards and Specifications for Erosion and Sediment Control: